hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries-new.md

     .join(i, i.accountId.eq(g.num("id")));
 ```

 There's also an alternative method `asUnion()` that implements recusive CTEs using the `UNION` operator rather than the `UNION ALL` operator.
-This variant is only supported in PostgreSQL, however.
+This variant is only supported by the PostgreSQL and MariaDB databases.

 ### 8. Lateral Joins